domomm/dndNotes/Next Campaign/Tahmelapachme, first ideas.md

 - Nothing realy happens until like a few years later (just before the start of the campaign).
 Eyes are suddenly on me and I got hit here and there in public or sumn.
 	- Option 1: So I called in a favor that I obtained somehow from a (small) crime organization and smuggled out my fam to the filipino region (wife and kid).
 I run away alone to assure their safety.
 Conencted by a sending stone
 	- option 2: My husband got killed and I run away with my bastard daughter.

+I leave my bf without no notice

+Sharav, from Khunnu (Mongol region), met her in Emerald's gate (chinese region port town), was there cuz I was looking for a job.

+met Zoey (place holder for Zhin's char).
+Was in the Chinese region still and in the central city.
+Leaving Chinese region after about 3 months (still tbd), in this time period I met Zoey.
+Gradual increase of tension, meeting Zoey is the breakpoint of the realization that I have to leave.

+Incident w Zoey with her power, so she looked for me.

+Forbidden city, tehre's the emperor, there's the imperial throne.
+Only women??
+They do all sort of the jobs, run by women.
+Governed by the emperor.

+I got an informant in a restaurant or sumn (placeholder name: Rasa Jawa).
+I'd go there as well w Zoey's mom and eat like normal.
+We often go there together, works as a cover as well.
+This is what Sharav told Zoey where to find me basically.

+---